Ep.01: Getting Started with TS

 What typescript does?

-The only job Typescript does is Static checking.
-It analyzes the code as we write for error.<br/> It provides many functionalities on the top of JS functionalities.
+It provides many functionalities on the top of JS functionalities.
 It's a development tool.
-You can say it's a wrapper around JS.<br/> Finally, typescript transpiles the code to JS.
+You can say it's a wrapper around JS.

-<b>Static Checking:</b> Analyzing the code while writing and giving hints of error rather than throwing errors on execution.
+Static Checking: Analyzing the code while writing and giving hints of error rather than throwing errors on execution.

 Hello!
 TypeScript